 It was 1987, and I think Pantera’s upper management got greedy.
 In 10 short years, Pantera’s had gone from an idea to a chain of 120 locations that controlled 50% of the pizza market share in St. Louis, a city famous for its Italian population.
 They saw a chance to buy their way into being the fourth largest chain in the country, so they did it.

 And then they compounded the error by morphing the combined company into Pizza Inn, rather than sticking with what had made Pantera’s successful.
 Express Scripts, another company founded in St. Louis in 1986, also followed the acquisition model to grow rapidly.
 But when Express Scripts bought a company, it looked at everything both companies did objectively, and kept the better practice.
 The assumption was the acquired company did some things better, because they were bigger.
 But they didn’t do everything better, because they got acquired.

 Pantera’s didn’t do that.
 To the extent that they moved the headquarters to Dallas, kept a bunch of the Texas management, and even ran ads of Texans in cowboy hats telling St. Louisans about pizza.
-St. Louis has an inferiority complex about a lot of things, but believe me, St. Louis does not want to hear about pizza from some loudmouth Texan.
+St. Louis has an inferiority complex about a lot of things, but believe me, St. Louis does not want to hear about pizza from someone from Chicago or New York, let alone some loudmouth Texan.

 And the result wasn’t pretty.
 It only took a few short years for the chain to dwindle to 5% its former size, at significant cost to its franchise holders.